pascalgolec/StructuralDDP.jl/docs/src/index.md

 The solver supports any type of univariate distribution distribution and multivariate-normal distributions.
 The [Distributions.jl package](https://juliastats.github.io/Distributions.jl/stable/) contains the syntax for implementing these distributions.

+The state space is strictly enforced - the state variables are always forced to stay within their bounds upper and lower bounds.

 Note that in the problem definition above, the transition of the state variables is a function of states, choices and shocks.
 The solver will integrate over a high dimension of variables when calculating expectations, which is rather slow.
 The [problem options section](#Problem-Options-1) explains how to reformulate a large family of problems including the one above to gain orders of magnitude speedup.

 ## Step 2: solve problem